What are Non-Cash Expenses?

 - Asset write-downs

 - Provisions and contingencies for future losses

 When performing a financial valuation of a company, an analyst typically performs a Discounted Cash Flow (DCF) analysis based on its Free Cash Flow (FCF).
-FCF is used because demonstrates the true economic viability of a company.
+FCF is used because it demonstrates the true economic viability of a company.

-Since analysts can’t use net income in a DCF model, they need to adjust net income for all the non cash charges (and make other adjustments) to arrive at free cash flow.
+Since analysts can’t use net income in a DCF model, they need to adjust net income for all the non-cash charges (and make other adjustments) to arrive at free cash flow.